 Federal revenues are collected through reimbursements for the federal share of entitlement programs such as Medicaid and through block grants for programs such as Transitional Assistance to Needy Families (TANF).
 The amount of federal reimbursements to be received is determined by state expenditures for these programs.
 The Commonwealth receives reimbursement for approximately 50% of its spending for Medicaid programs.
 Block grant funding for TANF is received quarterly and is contingent upon a maintenance-of-effort spending level determined annually by the federal government.
-Federal reimbursements for fiscal 2016 were \$10.643 billion and are projected to be \$10.829 billion in fiscal 2017.
+Federal reimbursements for fiscal 2017 were \$10.828 billion and are projected to be \$11.143 billion in fiscal 2018.

 Departmental and other non-tax revenues are derived from a large number of sources, including but not limited to fees and assessments for services, licenses, tuition and reimbursements.
-For fiscal 2016, departmental and other non-tax revenues were \$4.258 billion.
-The largest budgeted departmental revenues, assessments and miscellaneous revenues in fiscal 2016 included \$1.086 billion in drug rebates, recoveries and other fees, \$588.6 million for Registry of Motor Vehicles fees, fines and assessments, \$240.7 million from filing, registration and other fees paid to the Secretary of State's office and \$835.7 million in reimbursements from cities, towns and non-state entities for retiree benefits.
-Departmental and other non-tax revenues are projected to be \$4.018 billion in fiscal 2017.
+For fiscal 2017, departmental and other non-tax revenues were \$4.119 billion.
+The largest budgeted departmental revenues, assessments and miscellaneous revenues in fiscal 2017 included \$1.086 billion in drug rebates, recoveries and other fees, \$819 million in reimbursements from cities, towns and non-state entities for retiree benefits, \$606 million for Registry of Motor Vehicles fees, fines and assessments, and \$255 million from filing, registration and other fees paid to the Secretary of State's office.
+Departmental and other non-tax revenues are projected to be \$4.416 billion in fiscal 2018.

 Lottery Revenues.
-For the budgeted operating funds, inter-fund transfers include transfers of net operating revenues from the State Lottery and Gaming Fund and the Arts Lottery Fund and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for transfers from the Lottery of \$1.075 billion, \$1.050 billion, \$1.069 billion, \$1.086 billion and \$1.092 billion in fiscal 2012 through 2016, respectively.
+For the budgeted operating funds, inter-fund transfers include transfers of net operating revenues from the State Lottery and Gaming Fund and the Arts Lottery Fund and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for transfers from the Lottery of \$1.050 billion, \$1.069 billion, \$1.086 billion, \$1.092 billion, and \$1.136 billion in fiscal 2013 through 2017, respectively.
 Under state law, the net balance in the State Lottery and Gaming Fund, as determined by the Comptroller on each September 30, December 31, March 31 and June 30, is to be used to fund monthly local aid payments to cities and towns.